Particular/docs.particular.net/nservicebus/hosting/extensions-hosting.md

 ### Configure custom containers

-Custom dependency injection containers can be configured using the `IWebHostBuilder.UseServiceProviderFactory` option.
+Custom dependency injection containers may be configured using `IWebHostBuilder.UseServiceProviderFactory`.
 NServiceBus automatically uses the host's dependency injection container.
 Refer to the container's documentation for further details.